 - Initial research is free, but more detailed requests involving staff time and database searches require a minimum research fee of $100 per request.

-- Screening copies (DVD) of requested clips will incur a minimum charge of $150.
-We do not release screeners of entire interviews.
+- We do not release screeners of entire interviews.

 Frequently Asked Questions: